 Aaron Yelowitz PhD

 Dr. Aaron Yelowitz is a professor in the Department of Economics at the University of Kentucky.
-He is also a joint faculty member in the Martin School of Public Policy and Administration at the University of Kentucky and an adjunct scholar with the Cato Institute.
+He is also a joint faculty member in the Martin School of Public Policy and Administration at the University of Kentucky, a senior fellow with the Cato Institute, and a research fellow with the Institute of Labor Economics (IZA).
 He serves on the editorial boards for Journal of Labor Research, Public Finance Review, and Inquiry.

 Dr. Yelowitz received his Ph.D. from MIT in 1994 and has previously worked at UCLA as an assistant professor.
-He formerly served as director of the Institute for the Study of Free Enterprise at University of Kentucky.
+He also previously served as director of the Institute for the Study of Free Enterprise at University of Kentucky.
+Under his leadership, ISFE received $3 million gift from the Joseph W. Craft III Foundation.
 He has published articles in economics and health-related journals including the Journal of Political Economy, Quarterly Journal of Economics, Journal of Health Economics, Journal of Public Economics, Journal of Human Resources, Journal of Policy Analysis and Management, Health Affairs, Health Services Research, Health Economics, and Inquiry.
-He has taught graduate classes on public economics and health economics and undergraduate classes on labor economics, public economics, housing economics, and poverty and welfare programs.
+He has taught graduate classes on public economics and health economics and undergraduate classes on health economics, labor economics, public economics, housing economics, and poverty and welfare programs.